dader34/dader34/README.md

 ### Hey there! 👋 I'm Danner.

 ## About Me
-- **Coding:** I'm a 20 year old full-stack developer from Washington, building tools that make work easier — from hobby projects to business solutions.
+- **Coding:** I'm a 20 year old full-stack developer from Washington, building tools that make work easier: from hobby projects to business solutions.
 I got into coding as a kid by tearing apart Roblox game scripts, figuring out how they worked and finding ways to break them.

 - **Cybersecurity:** Currently studying cybersecurity at Everett Community College.
 I still love finding exploits and poking at systems to see how they tick.